-Phantom autos were remote-controlled by the tapping of a telegraph key.
-What we know from public sources is that often along with the first driverless vehicle there was a second one following it.
+Phantom autos were remote-controlled by tapping a telegraph key.
+What we know from the available public sources is that often along with the first driverless vehicle there was a second one following it.
 The driver of the second vehicle operated the phantom car with the aid of a morse key.
 It required a distance no bigger than five miles for the second automobile to be able to have control over the first one.
 Quite like a toy car.

 Of course, radio control allowed vehicles to have no driver behind the wheel.
 But in the sense we know the phenomenon today, phantoms definitely weren’t self-driving.